Satan: What are the basics about him?

 15 Therefore it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works.
 [Emphasis added]

 How subtle this is!
 It is by Satanic influence that people suppose they can do good deeds and gain the approval and praise of God.
-They suppose that, if there is a heaven, they can get there on their own, that is, through their own works.
+They suppose that, if there is a heaven, they can get there on their own, that is, through their own efforts, their own works.
 They have no use for God’s provision in the matter.

 Whose lead are you following?